selinacarter/selinacarter.github.io/_pages/about.md

 Personal interests
 ======

-* :_{smiley}: I love [painting](https://github.com/selinacarter), especially portraits.
+* I love [painting](https://github.com/selinacarter), especially portraits.
 I have taken art classes from an early age at the Maine College of Art and from various artists in Santa Fe, New Mexico.

 * I like to run.
 I used to run cross-country.
 Pittsburgh has excellent hills, which is one reason I chose CMU over other schools.